Mame Khan

 Mame Khan is an Indian playback and folk singer from Rajasthan, India.
 He has been playback singer for numerous Hindi films such as Luck By Chance (2009), I Am (2010), No One Killed Jessica (2011), Mirzya (2016) and Sonchiriya (2019).
 Khan was featured on Coke Studio @ MTV (second season) along with Amit Trivedi, the duo performed the track Chaudhary.
 He received the Best Folk Single Award at Global Indian Music Academy Awards (GiMA) 2016.
+Mame Khan was first ever Folk artist to walk the Red Carpet at The Cannes Film Festival in 2022 and to perform at the Indian pavilion at Cannes.
+Mame Khan's most recent folk, Sufi, fusion album named "Desert Rose" was released on 13 October 2022.

 Early life and background

 Mame Khan was born in Satto, a small village near Jaisalmer in Rajasthan.
 He belongs to the Manganiyar community of Rajasthan, India.
-He was exposed to folk music of the Manganiyar community since childhood.
+He was exposed to the folk music of the Manganiyar community since childhood.
 His father, Ustad Rana Khan was also a Rajasthani folk singer.
 At the age of 14, he was given a six-year scholarship by the Indian Council for Cultural Relations to pursue his studies in music and arts.